kpumuk/meta-tags/README.md

 Search Engine Optimization (SEO) plugin for Ruby on Rails applications.

-## Rails 3
+## Ruby on Rails

-MetaTags master branch now fully supports Rails 3 and is backward compatible.
+MetaTags master branch now fully supports Rails 3.0+ and is not backward compatible.
+Latest version fully compatible with 2.x is 1.2.3.

 ## Installation